albertwilcox/procgen-182/index.md

 ~ 30 Hours

 #### Contributions
-* Wrote the parallelized version of Q-networks, replay
+* Wrote the parallelized version of Q-networks, replay, before that got thrown out
 * Trained all of the models, performed many of the experiments
 * Wrote the ensemble code
 * Wrote the experiments section of the website